Cranooooooo/IEEE-BigData-2024-Hands-On-Tutorial/README.md

 # An Introduction to Cryptocurrency Analysis with Case Studies on Fraud Detection and Monitoring
+Cryptocurrencies are a vital part of Web3, serving as digital payments and programmable tokens in digital economic systems.
+However, the industry is chaotic and has been criticized for facilitating cybercrime due to its anonymity.
+This tutorial introduces tools to detect and prevent fraud in cryptocurrency and build a real-time monitoring system.
+Understanding and using cryptocurrency safely is crucial, and this tutorial aims to provide transparency and confidence to data scientists and the general public.

 ## Presenters
 **Feida Zhu** is currently a tenured associate professor at Singapore Management University.
 His research interests include large-scale data mining and machine learning, blockchain and data asset, text mining, graph/network mining and social network analysis.
 Prof. ZHU has over 100 peer-reviewed research publications at top international venues, including ICDE, VLDB, SIGMOD, KDD, WWW, JMLR, TODS, TKDE, etc. Prof. ZHU obtained his Ph.D. in Computer Science from UIUC in 2009.